stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on objects using deprecated API versions under extensions v1beta
+**Description**: Indicates when objects use deprecated API versions under extensions/v1beta.

-**Remediation**: Migrate to using the apps/v1 API versions for these objects.
-See https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/ for more details.
+**Remediation**: Migrate using the apps/v1 API versions for the objects.
+Refer to https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/ for details.

 **Template**: [disallowed-api-obj](generated/templates.md#disallowed-api-objects)